deluge-torrent/deluge/docs/source/devguide/how-to/update-1.3-plugin.md

 [six]: https://pythonhosted.org/six/

-### Unicode literals

-Add the following to files to ensure strings and bytes separation so there are no surprises when running on Python 3.

-    from __future__ import unicode_literals

 ## GTK 3 addition

 In order to support both Deluge 1.3 and 2.0 all existing plugin GTK UI files